 Confidentiality is really important and you can trust Anita to be professional.
-The private room for face-to-face sessions are at Anita’s home in Lindale, Grange over Sands, Cumbria.
-However, during the COVID-19 pandemic, all sessions will be via Zoom or Skype until further notice.
+The private room for face-to-face sessions are at Anita’s home in Lindale, Grange over Sands, Cumbria or you can have online counselling via zoom.

 Below you’ll find an overview of what to expect in regards to confidentiality, privacy, your data and the exceptions to the rules.